 I’ll never understand exactly how the Common Wealth labels rifles, but in all fairness, I also don’t understand how the US Military does it either.

 However, that doesn’t stop the Common Wealth from adopting some seriously awesome rifles.

 My evidence being this very model.

-To say it was big news when American firm Lewis Machine and Tool got the New Zealand contract would be an understatement.
+It would be an understatement to say it was big news when American firm Lewis Machine and Tool got the New Zealand contract.

 Even bigger news was that LMT was smart enough to make the New Zealand rifle available to you and me.

 The New Zealand Reference Rifle was designed from the ground up to be a next-generation infantry combat rifle.